Kitura/BlueSSLService/README.md

 #### Example

-The following illustrates creating a configuration using the second form of the API above using a self-signed certificate file as the key file and not supplying a certificate chain file.
+The following illustrates creating a configuration (on *Linux*) using the second form of the API above using a self-signed certificate file as the key file and not supplying a certificate chain file.
 It also illustrates setting the cipher suite to `ALL` from the default:
 ```swift
 import SSLService